Jimin

 Park Ji-min (born October 13, 1995), known mononymously as Jimin, is a South Korean singer, songwriter, and dancer.
-In 2013, he made his debut as a member of the South Korean boy band BTS, under Big Hit Entertainment.
-He has performed three solo songs under BTS' name—"Lie" in 2016, "Serendipity" in 2017, and "Filter" in 2020—all of which charted on South Korea's Gaon Digital Chart.
+In 2013, he made his debut as a member of the South Korean boy band BTS, under the record label Big Hit Entertainment.
+Jimin has released three solo tracks under BTS' name—"Lie" in 2016, "Serendipity" in 2017, and "Filter" in 2020—all of which have charted on South Korea's Gaon Digital Chart.

-Jimin released his first credited solo song, the digital track "Promise", which he co-wrote, in 2018, and recorded the duet "With You" with Ha Sung-woon for the soundtrack of the TvN drama Our Blues in 2022.
-He released his debut solo album, Face, in 2023, which debuted at number one in South Korea and Japan and number two on the US Billboard 200, making him the highest-charting Korean solo artist on the latter chart.
+He released his first credited solo song, the digital track "Promise", which he co-wrote, in 2018 and recorded the duet "With You" with Ha Sung-woon for the soundtrack for the TvN drama Our Blues in 2022.
+Jimin released his debut solo album, Face in 2023, which debuted at number one in South Korea and Japan and number two on the US Billboard 200, making him the highest-charting Korean solo artist on the latter chart.
 The album's single "Like Crazy" became the first song by a Korean solo artist to debut at number one on the US Billboard Hot 100 in history.
 Jimin also became the first Korean solo artist to top the Billboard Artist 100 chart.
 In 2024, he released his second album, Muse, and its lead single "Who", which debuted at number one on the Billboard Global 200.

 Early life and education

 Park Ji-min was born on October 13, 1995, in Geumjeong District, Busan, South Korea.
-His family consists of his parents and a younger brother.
-He belongs to the Miryang Park clan.
+He is of the Milyang Park clan.
+His immediate family includes his mother, father, and younger brother.

-When he was a child, he attended Busan's Hoedong Elementary School and Yeonsan Middle School.
+When he was a child, he attended Busan's Hodong Elementary School and Yonsan Middle School.
 In middle school, he attended Just Dance Academy, where he learned popping and locking.
 Prior to becoming a trainee, Jimin studied contemporary dance at Busan High School of Arts and was a top student in the modern dance department.
 A teacher suggested that he join an entertainment company, leading him to Big Hit Entertainment.
 Once he passed the auditions in 2012, he transferred to Korean Arts High School, graduating in 2014.

 Jimin graduated from Global Cyber University in August 2020 with a major in Broadcasting and Entertainment.
 He was awarded the President's Award, the school's highest honor.
 As of 2021, he is enrolled at Hanyang Cyber University, pursuing a Master of Business Administration in Advertising and Media.